cilium/design-cfps/cilium/CFP-30984-dns-proxy-ha.md

 In an event where SDP restarts when agent's gRPC service is unavailable, SDP can read state from `ep_config.json` and restore policy.

+### Indentity for upstream dns pods getting updated

+We are sending the set of identities for upstream dns pods along with the dns rules to the SDP through grpc stream.
+In case the upstream dns pods labels are updated, it will trigger the policy recalculation and the new set of identities will be sent to the SDP.
+This will help in enforcing the L7 DNS policy for the updated set of identities.

 ### Scenarios and Expected Behaviour

 In an ideal scenario, both cilium agent and SDP should be interacting with each other through a biredirectional grpc stream.
 However, in an event where either of them restarts/upgrade/downgrade, what should be the expected behavior ?